react-static/react-static/examples/emotion/README.md

-# React-Static - Emotion Example
+# React Static - Emotion Example

 This example includes:

 - Emotion
 - Image imports
 - File imports
-- Automatic Routing
+- Automatic routing

 To get started, run `react-static create` and use the `emotion` template.